Heckler & Koch HK433: Design

-The HK433 has multiple barrel lengths ranging from 11-, 12.5-, 14.5-, 16.5-, 18.9- or 20-inch.
-All of the barrels are cold hammer forged, hard chrome lined with a 178 mm (1 in 7 inch) right-hand twist, six-groove rifling.
+The HK433 has multiple barrel lengths including 11, 12.5, 14.5, 16.5, 18.9 and 20 inches.
+All of the barrels are cold hammer forged, hard chrome lined with a 178 mm (1-in-7 inch) right-hand twist, six-groove rifling.

 It features a short-stroke gas piston driven system similar to the Heckler & Koch G36 and HK416, with a gas block regulator adjustment located above the barrel.
 The non-reciprocating charging handle can be changed to operate from either side of the forestock of the rifle, but does not have a locking recess like the Heckler & Koch G3 family of weapons.
 All other primary controls are ambidextrous.

 It has an interchangeable barrel system and a folding adjustable buttstock with a three position cheek riser and a paddle-style magazine release.
 Side-folding the buttstock shortens the HK433 by 266 to 297 mm.
 The monolithic upper receiver is made of aluminium alloy, and the lower receiver is made of polymer.

 The HK433 features a STANAG 4694 NATO Accessory Rail at 12 o'clock that is backwards-compatible with the STANAG 2324/MIL-STD-1913 Picatinny rail.
 At 6 o'clock it features the STANAG 2324/MIL-STD-1913 Picatinny rail.
-At the 3- and 9-o'clock positions the proprietary "HKey" accessory attachment system is used instead of the more commonly used M-LOK or KeyMod systems.
+At the 3 and 9 o'clock positions the proprietary "HKey" accessory attachment system, which was used on early versions of the rifle, has been replaced by the more commonly used M-LOK system.

 The empty weight of a HK433 Draft STANAG 4179 compliant box magazine is approximately 160 g.

 Variants

+Heckler & Koch HK437

+The Heckler & Koch HK437, chambered in .300 Blackout and featuring 7 and 9 inch barrels, was announced along with the HK433.

 Currently are three configurations of the HK433 and two configurations of the HK437 available:

+While the HK437 was originally announced alongside the HK433 in 2017, there are official sources confirming information about Heckler & Koch expanding the HK433 platform with several new caliber variants.